umasubra/office-js-docs-1/Contributing.md

 #### To submit a pull request to the main repository

 1. In the Git Bash command prompt, type `git push origin <new branch name>`.
 In your local repository, `origin` refers to your GitHub repository that you cloned the local repository from.
 This command pushes the current state of your new branch, including all commits made in the previous steps, to your GitHub fork.
 2. On the GitHub site, navigate in your fork to the new branch.
 3. Choose the **Pull Request** button at the top of the page.
 4. Verify the Base branch is `OfficeDev/<repo name>@master` and the Head branch is `<your username>/<repo name>@<branch name>`.
 5. Choose the **Update Commit Range** button.
 6. Add a title to your pull request, and describe all the changes you're making.
 7. Submit the pull request.

 One of the site administrators will process your pull request.
-Your pull request will surface on the OfficeDev/<repo name> site under Issues.
+Your pull request will surface on the OfficeDev/ site under Issues.
 When the pull request is accepted, the issue will be resolved.

 #### Create a new branch after merge